Lustrum-o-rama

 3. Web 2.0: Experts are not in agreement on when the era of Web 2.0 started, but it is a term that refers to the current state of the internet which is mainly based on user-generated content.

-Strong AI or Artificial General Intelligence (AGI) is a hypothetical type of AI that possesses human-like intelligence and can understand, learn, and apply knowledge across a wide range of tasks.
-It would be capable of:
+Strong AI or Artificial General Intelligence (AGI) is a hypothetical type of AI that possesses human-like intelligence and would be capable of:

 1. Pre-web era